 Then return to the Shilin train station and travel by highspeed train back to Kunming.
 Walk to the hotel.
 Overnight stay in Kunming.

 Day: CHINA BY TRAIN: TRAVEL BY TRAIN FROM KUNMING TO JIANSHUI IN YUNNAN PROVINCE

 Short walk to Kunming railway station.
 Take the modern express train south to Jianshui.

 Visit the Confucius Temple (Wen Miao).
 This large temple complex dates from 1285 and is the third largest Confucius temple in China.
-Inside there is a small lake ("Lake of Wisdom") which is full of beautiful lotus flowers during the summer months.
+Inside there is a small lake which is full of beautiful lotus flowers during the summer months.

 You will also visit the former residence and gardens of the formerly wealthy and influential Zhu family.

-Day 11: KUNMING – TUANSHAN – GEJIU – YUANYANG RICE TERRACES
+Day 11: KUNMING – TUANSHAN – VISIT GEJIU RAILWAY STATION – YUANYANG RICE TERRACES

 In the morning travel by the narrow gauge tourist train to Tuanshan.
 This rather unspectacular railway line was once part of a 600mm narrow gauge railway network, which was built in 1921 and led from Kaiyuan via Jianshui to Baoxiu near Shiping.
 The peculiar gauge of 60cm was chosen by the local authorities because they feared that the French could travel directly to Jianshui with their trains and transport the valuable zinc directly to Vietnam with their own trains.